sfmcdg/awesome-salesforce-marketingcloud/README.md

 	- [LinkedIn Article: Encode, decode and verify JWTs with SSJS in Marketing Cloud](https://www.linkedin.com/pulse/full-support-jwt-ssjs-sascha-huwald)
   	- [SSJS Lib on Github](https://github.com/email360/ssjs-lib)
 * [3 things I bet you didn't know you could do with AMPscript & SSJS](https://youtu.be/nhczVA_fJt4) presented by Eliot Harper, Jarrett Bush & Chris Charalambous, February 2022
-* [Tips from the community for getting help with Salesforce Marketing Cloud](https://www.youtube.com/watch?v=1D56JD2ThJ8) presented by the community members, November 2021
 * [Server-Side JavaScript (SSJS) 101](https://youtu.be/k-1sYfACFsM) presented by Eliot Harper, October 2021
 * [Rapid Deployment Tools for Salesforce Marketing Cloud](https://youtu.be/Fmp1Dx9yFpw) presented by Eliot Harper and Doug Midgley, May 2021
 * [AMP for Email Deep Dive](https://youtu.be/jOK0QV3Furw) presented by Eliot Harper, February 2021